-- Communicating with the Contract Team if a no cost extension is needed or to verify the status of award renewal or continuation.
+- Complete Award Modification Request (AMR) within HRS if a no cost extension is needed or to verify the status of award renewal or continuation.

 - Ensure financial data is accurate and complete.

-- Correct any deficits indicated in the burn-rate report.
+- Correct any deficits indicated on the Budget Position Report (BPR).

-- Review any outstanding commitments and inform Finance and Accounting (F&A) of those that can be relieved or unencumbered.
+- Review any outstanding obligations and/or commitments and inform Financial Affairs (FA) of those that can be relieved or unencumbered.

-- Verify all cost share commitments have been fulfilled.
+- Verify all cost share commitments have been met in accordance with the terms and conditions of the Award.

 - Verify all effort reports for faculty, A&P, and contracted OPS have been submitted.